 1.1.
-Paternity leave is the right to take paid leave to care for a child or support the mother or primary adopter.
+Paternity leave is the right to take paid leave to care for a child or support the birth parent or primary adopter.

 1.2 Paternity leave may be taken after the birth of a baby or the adoption of a child under the age of 18.

-1.3 Paternity leave is open to employees in same-sex relationships as well as adoptive parents, biological and non-biological fathers.
+1.3 Paternity leave applies to all eligible employees, regardless of sex, gender identity or gender expression, as well as adoptive parents, biological and non-biological parent.

 2.2 To be eligible for paternity leave you must also be one of the following: